seba1rx/xdebug_test/readme.md

+# apache - php - xdebug

+This docker container has a demo implementation of xdebug intended to be used in vscode, using windows and WSL

+Be sure to install the official vscode extension called "PHP Debug" by Xdebug.

+Note that in the docker-compose.yml file I am using port 8085, change it to 80 if you like.

 ## Trying to get XDEBUG running from vscode

 The goal of this container is to be able to test the required configuration and required files in order to use xdebug